george-aristides/llm-tuning-1/README.md

 Huge shoutout to Unsloth and Ollama here for making this accessible.

 This is my first ever successful iteration of this project, so while it works its also not great.
-Expect better versions in the future, and once you can run this please take the time to improve on what has already been done here.
+Expect better versions in the future, and once you can run this please take the time to improve on what has already been done here for yourself.

 # Unsloth